epkatz/tradepicasso/Readme.md

 Todo
 ###
-- Get a unit tests with hotreload working
+- Get some base trade rules working
 - Get a react component representing a player running